amelie-fri/munch_search/README.md

 # Munch Search

-This project is creating Munch_Search Application to....
+munch_search was created as a master's thesis project, in order to explore the digital collection of the MUNCH museum in Oslo. munch_search is a research and exploration tool.
+The explored data was kindly provided by the MUNCH museum.

 ## Getting Started

-To get started, please get a copy of this repository on your local drive and make sure the necessary software is installed (See Prerequisites).
+To get started, please get a copy of this repository on your local drive and make sure the necessary software is installed (see Prerequisites).

 Make sure that the Docker image `munch_api` is build and available before starting the containers in this project.
 Follow the instructions from the following project: [Munch API](https://github.com/amelie-fri/muAPI)